Aldi Easter Range

 Hot Cross Buns

-Aldi have something to shout about here with their brioche hot cross buns.
-Luckily there was fresh buttered buns to taste.
-And these are good.
+Luckily there were fresh buttered buns to taste, and these are good.
 I was fortunate to have a pack in my goodie bag that I took home.
 I urge you to try them, they are so much better than the standard buns!!

 Meat and Produce